rmill1/rmill1/README.md

 <br />

-Hi, I'm Rachel Miller, a computer science teacher, musician, and all-around learning enthusiast.

 **About Me:**

-**Community**
+Hi, I'm Rachel!
+I'm a computer science teacher, musician, and all-around learning enthusiast.
+I've held a lot of roles in my career - music teacher, tech integrationist, instructional designer, computer science teacher - and the projects featured here are some of what I've worked on over the last handful of years, for fun, for my students, or for deepening my own learning!

+**Other Nerdy Things I do**
+I was a music major in college, and one of my favorite things to still do now is play in community music ensembles.
+When not working, you'll probably find me playing French horn or trombone in a pit orchestra for a community musical theatre production or local community orchestra 📯🎵

 **Languages and Tools:**

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png"></code>
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/cpp/cpp.png"></code>